Winning the War: Hurst, Film and Propaganda

 Film Screening of The Lion Has Wings

-Special Introduction and Screening of The Lion Has Wings on Wednesday 4th September at 1.40pm
+Film Screening of The Lion Has Wings on Monday 2nd September at 2pm (and on request)

 In the days before the outbreak of the second world war Alexander Korda gathered three of the UK’s top film directors, including Belfast’s Brian Desmond Hurst, and secret plans were laid to prove that Britain could match Hitler on the big screen.
 The film was The Lion Has Wings and it propelled recruitment into the Royal Air Force and helped keep cinemas open when air-raids threatened their closure.

 Filming commenced on 4 September 1939 the day after war was declared and Korda promised Churchill that he would ensure the rapid delivery of his film which proclaimed ‘This is Britain where we believe in freedom’.
 The film was released exactly 2 months after the declaration of war on 3 November 1939.
 Cinemas remained open and the RAF recruitment proved itself a year later in the Battle of Britain.

 To mark the 80th anniversary of the outbreak of war, the Northern Ireland War Memorial will screen The Lion Has Wings (73 mins approx) throughout the week beginning 2nd September.